-The Xbox Series X and S has been flashing in and out of stock for the last month but it seems that both consoles are getting regular restocks.
+The Xbox Series X and S have been flashing in and out of stock for the last month.
 As supply grows, so do your chances of grabbing a great deal.
 Here's where can you find the best new Xbox Series X deals...

 Of course, there's plenty of Xbox Series X and S stock on eBay and StockX but you might have to pay over the odds.
 For reference, the top-tier Xbox Series X console, which supports 4K gaming, carries a recommended retail price of £449 ($499, AU$749).
 The all-digital Series S, which doesn't have a disc drive, debuted at £249 ($299, AU$499).

 Right, here's today's best Xbox Series X deals, plus the latest availability info...

 - Currys PC World: out of stock